Three charged in plot to ship chemical lab equipment from U.S. to Syria

 One of the alleged conspirators, Harold Rinko, 72, of Hallstead, Pennsylvania, is the owner of Global Parts Supply, which exports goods.
 The U.S. government has offered Rinko a plea agreement that is pending court approval.

-The other men, brothers Ahmad Diri, 39, who lives in the United Kingdom, and Moawea Deri, 36, of Syria, were in “the business of purchasing and transferring goods from the United States to Syria,” according to the Justice Department.
+The other men, brothers Ahmad Diri, 39, of the United Kingdom, and Moawea Deri, 36, of Syria, were in “the business of purchasing and transferring goods from the United States to Syria,” according to the Justice Department.
 Diri was arrested in London in March 2013 and is facing extradition to the United States.
 Deri remains at large.

 A U.S. official familiar with the investigation, who spoke to Reuters on the condition of anonymity, said Diri had worked as a commercial mobile maintenance engineer as well as a procurement officer for the brothers’ business, managing contracting and trading in Syria.